Navigation: THE REMOTE DATABASE VERSION >

 Login and Startup

-As mentioned above, each user of a Web Network Version database will have their own login.
-Please see Web Network Version Login and Startup for how your program and its database are initially set up.
+As mentioned above, each user of a Remote Database Version database will have their own login.
+Please see Remote Database Version Login and Startup for how your program and its database are initially set up.

 That section also explains potential problems connection to the server, particularly about firewalls.